tinygo-org/bluetooth/README.md

 ## Linux

 The current support for Linux uses BlueZ via the D-Bus interface.
 It should work with most distros that support BlueZ such as Ubuntu, Debian, Fedora, and Arch Linux, among others.
 Linux can be used both as a BLE central as well as BLE peripheral.
+You need to have a fairly recent version of BlueZ, for example v5.48 is the latest released version for Ubuntu/Debian.

 ## macOS